 - a) Measures to detect and protect kiwi from the likelihood of direct mortality during the construction and operation of the road, including: - i.
-A North Island brown kiwi radio-tracking programme, prior to and during construction, conducted by a suitably qualified ecologist. - ii.
-Provision for the capture and relocation of kiwi and/or their eggs during construction, if deemed appropriate by the kiwi expert, and in accordance with DOC best practice for kiwi (2018). - iii.
-Based on the outcome of radio-tracking and the identification of kiwi territories, details on the design, installation and ongoing maintenance of kiwi exclusion fencing at locations where territories straddle the road corridor where there is a high risk of kiwi being able to enter the road corridor, to restrict kiwi accessing the road and to direct them to culvert locations where they can underpass beneath the road during low stream flow conditions.
-The design and location of these fences shall be discussed with the DOC Operations Manager New Plymouth District. - iv.
-Provision for the placement of appropriate road signage along the new road corridor to warn motorists about the possible presence of kiwi. - b) Measures to provide for the detection of kōkako in the construction area and to prevent construction disturbance, along with measures outlining the subsequent actions to be taken that minimise disturbance in the event that any kōkako breeding pair or their nest is found within the Project Area, including, if kōkako are detected, the immediate notification to the DOC Operations Manager New Plymouth District Office and Ngāti Tama. - c) Measures to provide for the detection of Australasian bittern in the construction area and to prevent construction disturbance and subsequent actions to be taken in the event that any Australasian bittern are found within the Project Area, including, placing automatic acoustic bird monitors at the Mimi wetland and Mangapepeke Valley in the spring of 2018.
+A North Island brown kiwi radio-tracking programme, prior to and during construction, conducted by a suitably qualified ecologist along the entire length of the road corridor. - Provision for the capture and relocation of kiwi and/or their eggs during construction, if deemed appropriate by the kiwi expert, and in accordance with DOC best practice for kiwi (2018). - Based on the outcome of radio-tracking and the identification of kiwi territories, details on the design, installation and ongoing maintenance of kiwi exclusion fencing at locations where - (1) the territories identified by the tracking and monitoring in (i) straddle the road corridor; and - (2) the Project ecologist considers there is a high risk of kiwi being able to enter the road corridor at these locations.

+This will direct kiwi to culvert locations where they can underpass beneath the road during low stream flow conditions.
+The design and location of these fences shall be discussed with the DOC Operations Manager New Plymouth District.

+- iv.
+Provision for the placement of appropriate road signage along the new road corridor to warn motorists about the possible presence of kiwi. - b) Measures to provide for the detection of kōkako in the construction area and to prevent disturbance from construction, along with measures outlining the subsequent actions to be taken that avoid disturbance in the event that any nesting kōkako or their nests be detected within the Project Area.
+Notification shall be provided to DOC Operations Manager New Plymouth District Office, TRoNT, and the Chief Executive, TRC, within 2 hours of kokako being detected.
+Appropriate response actions shall be implemented immediately to avoid disturbance. - c) Monitoring of Australasian bittern using automatic acoustic bird monitors at the Mimi wetland and in the Mangapepeke Valley prior to construction.
 If bittern are detected, notification must be provided to the DOC Operations Manager New Plymouth District Office.
+The Consent Holder shall design, install and maintain low fencing adjacent to the road corridor at marshland locations where bittern are recorded.